 Conclusion: Why the German Wirehaired Pointer?

-The German Wirehaired Pointer is willful and stubborn, but they are also affectionate and loyal.
+The German Wirehaired Pointer temperament is a willful and stubborn one, but they can also be affectionate and loyal dogs.

 While they can be aloof with strangers, they are very hopelessly devoted to their family.

 They are intelligent and eager to please, making them (almost) perfect training candidates.

 German Wirehaired Pointers are great with both young and older children, and they will get along with both dogs and cats when raised with them.